hassrm08/Ryan_Portfolio/README.md

 # [Project 1: Modeling Specialty Pharmacy Sales Volume](https://github.com/hassrm08/Capstone-Project)

-The capstone project for M.S.
+The capstone project for the M.S.
 Data Science program included an opportunity to work with a client to identify a use case for data science as well as apply the appropriate skills and methodologies to help solve the problem within the time constraints of a single semester.

-Working with Pharmacy leaders, the need for a tool to help understand the demand fluctuations for the Specialty Pharmacy at Froedtert Health was determined.
-This was done through an evaluation of sales volume within the Specialty Pharmacy and used as an indicator for staffing levels.
+Working with Pharmacy leaders, the need for a model to help understand the demand fluctuations for the Specialty Pharmacy at Froedtert Health was determined.
+This was done by evaluating sales volume within the Specialty Pharmacy using wrangling, cleaning, and modeling structured data.

-(Proprietary) data was collected and heavy scrutiny was placed on variable selection and exploratory data analysis.
+Exploratory data analysis was performed on various levels of records including sales, orders, medications, and encounters.

-The data was reviewed and cleaned prior to being exported for analysis in R.
+The data was reviewed and cleaned before being exported for analysis in R.

 A series of regression models were applied to the data; Ridge, Lasso, and Elastic Net.

 An optimal model was identified and many insights were derived to help the Pharmacy leaders understand their business in greater detail.
 Additionally, the results of the model were used in congruence with various other metrics to quantify the relationship between the variables and serve as a leading indicator of fluctuations in demand.

-Much of the information is proprietary and confidential.
+As the first of its kind within my organization, this project displays the value of machine learning and data science methodologies in the Specialty Pharmacy space at Froedtert Health.
+Additionally, the insight gained by knowing which factors impact the sales volume allowed pharmacy leaders to create a set of leading indicators.
+These indicators provide decision-making assistance pertaining to staff levels optimizing workload and maximizing employee satisfaction.
+In turn, this model has helped reduce employee turnover due to burnout.

 # [Project 2: Music Genre Prediction](https://github.com/hassrm08/Genre_Prediction)

-The final project for DS740 - Data Mining & Machine Learning included the observation, cleaning, and analysis of real-life, publicly available data.
+The final project for DS740 - Data Mining & Machine Learning included the observation, cleaning, and analysis of real-life, publicly available structured data.
 I chose a dataset from [kaggle](https://www.kaggle.com/vicsuperman/prediction-of-music-genre?select=music_genre.csv), containing a large amount of characteristic data about a large variety of songs from Spotify.

 This investigation is focused on the ability to predict a song’s genre based on a series of attributes that are thought to define a song.
 Country and Rock music share many attributes and being able to accurately identify one over the other is highly important when providing the listener with music that matches their preferences.
 Though my analysis focuses only on two of the available genres, it can be expanded to evaluate other genres.
 The data scientists at Spotify (in this case) who create music selection algorithms will be particularly interested in the answer to this question.
 Being able to tweak and improve their predictive methods to drive highly accurate, personalized recommendations is highly attractive for Spotify listeners.
 The differentiation of closely related genres can be particularly beneficial, which is the focus of this study.

 Feature engineering was used to analyze, transform, and combine/remove some variables to aid in the accuracy of the analysis.

-The final model performed with an accuracy of 82.19%.
+The final model was performed with an accuracy of 82.19%.
 The model is sufficiently accurate to be used on new data, especially given the context of the problem.

 ![](images/Picture1.png)

 The figure above displays the importance of each variable compared to its ability to predict genre in my final model.
+In this case 'popularity', 'instrumentalness', and 'acousticness' have the strongest correlation with genre, respectively.

+This model would be particularly valuable when run in tandem with a recommender system.
+Any music streaming service could find value by focusing recommendations on the learned preferences of each user.
+This level of customization provides a strong user experience and would in turn increase subscriptions.

 # [Project 3: Loan Default Prediction](https://github.com/hassrm08/Loan_Predict)

-The final project for DS705 - Statistical Methods included the observation, cleaning, and analysis of loan data to predict the likelihood that a potential borrower would default on their loan.
+The final project for DS705 - Statistical Methods included the observation, cleaning, and analysis of structured loan data to predict the likelihood that a potential borrower would default on their loan.

 Data was taken from 50,000 loans.
 The dataset included 30 potential predictor variables.